zikes/website/blogposts/certificate-management-policies.md

 First, we recommend signaling with USR1 to reload configuration changes, rather than stopping and restarting the process.
 USR1 reloads are graceful and incur zero downtime.
 If there is an error, Caddy will log it and continue serving the site as before.

 Second, if you somehow find yourself in this situation in the future, you may override Caddy's certificate management policies by specifying certificates manually with the [`tls` directive](/docs/tls).
 You will be responsible for renewing them and reloading the config when that happens, but Caddy will always accept them without question if you provide them explicitly.

+Note again that this scenario was already highly localized, and **with v0.10.3, the need for these workarounds was almost entirely eradicated.** If you still need them, it's probably because your server was down for ~3 weeks or you're bringing a new server instance online at an unfortunate time.

 Finally, please get involved in the discussion in positive, constructive ways!
 Search existing issues to see if it has been reported before, then add your 👍 vote or comment with any additional, helpful information.
 All your feedback is valuable when it contributes to a solution.